Thuthu-KII/Lance/README.md

 ---

 *This README serves as the main navigation document for the Freelancer Management Platform project submission.
-Replace placeholders with actual links before final submission.*
 ```

 ---